Meet Our Team | Overview

 |Carla Kim, PhD

-Dr. Kim is the Director of Basic Science Career Development, is Professor of Genetics and Pediatrics at Harvard Medical School (HMS) and Boston Children’s Hospital (BCH).
+Dr. Kim is the Office of Faculty Development Director of Basic Science Career Development, Professor of Genetics at Harvard Medical School (HMS) and the Boston Children’s Hospital (BCH) Stem Cell Biology Program.
+Dr. Kim is the Harvard Medical School Boston Children's Hospital Professor of Pediatrics in the Field of Regenerative Medicine.

 She is an internationally renowned leader in the field of lung stem cell biology.
 Dr. Kim’s current research builds on her early discoveries to lead the field toward a better understanding of stem cell biology in the lung, development of innovative approaches for examining the cellular and molecular basis of lung disease and cancer, and identification of new therapeutic avenues for pulmonary diseases and lung cancer.

-Dr. Kim chairs the BCH Research Engagement Committee and is a member of the BCH Equity, Diversity, and Inclusion Steering Committee; the HMS Female Leaders in Science; as well as the BCH Basic/Translational Research Executive Committee (BTREC).
-Through her multiple roles at BCH, as well as through her role at HMS, she spearheaded the BCH HMS Diversity Cluster Hire Search in 2021.
+Dr. Kim chairs the Boston Children's Hospital Research Engagement Committee and is a member of the Boston Children's Hospital Equity, Diversity, and Inclusion Steering Committee; the HMS Female Leaders in Science; as well as the BCH Basic/Translational Research Executive Committee (BTREC).
+Through her multiple roles at Boston Children's Hospital, as well as through her role at HMS, she spearheaded the Boston Children's HMS Diversity Cluster Hire Search in 2021.

 |Maxine Milstein, MBA